-Our curriculum sits under our vision statement, ‘Inspiring or children’ and our school values of Peace, Kindness, Honesty, Trust and Perseverance.
+Our curriculum sits under our vision statement, ‘Let your light shine’ and our school values of Peace, Kindness, Trust and Perseverance.
 These are linked to our British values and helping the children to become active citizens ready to achieve, contribute and thrive in Modern Britain and the wider world.

-Over the past 2 years we have very deliberately focused on designing our curriculum that is full and rich and deep.
+We have very deliberately focused on designing a curriculum that is full, rich and deep.
 Encouraging independence and choice in learning begins in the Early Years, where staff use ‘In the moment planning’ to link learning to a child’s own interests.
 In different ways we try to continue this as our children progress through school.
-We don’t have fixed topics in different year groups but plan our teaching to meet our children’s learning needs and interests whilst ensuring coverage of the National Curriculum.
+We don’t have fixed topics in different year groups, but plan our teaching to meet our children’s learning needs and interests whilst ensuring coverage of the National Curriculum and year by year progression.
 In this way children are fully engaged in and inspired by their learning.

 We monitor our Foundation subjects to ensure that the teaching and learning has the same academic rigour as core subjects.
-We use Chris Quigley Essentials ensure coverage for each year group in our mixed age classes as they go through school.
-We also use the CQ Learning Objectives within Humanities, Art, DT and Science to ensure progression and challenge.
-Parents receive a written report on each subject area annually and children are assessed against Year Group expectations.
+We use Chris Quigley Essentials to ensure coverage for each year group in our mixed age classes as they go through school.
+We use the CQ Learning Objectives within Humanities, Art, DT and Science to ensure progression and challenge.
+We also have a focus on vocabulary across all subjects.
+Parents receive a written report on each subject area annually with children assessed against Year Group expectations.

 Alongside curriculum content we continue to develop the characteristics of effective learning throughout school.
-Our children understand that it is OK to make a mistake and are developing resilience and independence in their learning.
-We are now introducing a common vocabulary for this using the CQ Personal development milestones.
+Our children understand that it is alright to make a mistake and are developing resilience and independence in their learning.